iiisthu/OS2021_Fall/Thread-1/README.md

 Other instructions stay the same as Task-4.
 If your implementations are already an in-place version in Task-4, you should implement a version that copies the embeddings from the embedding holder (this one should be faster, as it trades space for time).

+**ToDo:**

+Similar with Task-4, you should output the recommend result as soon as you get it by calling the provided `Embedding::write_to_stdout()` (we accept all possible order of correct outputs).
+The delay of recommender response will impact your final score.
+There is no need to output the final `EmbeddingHolder` in this tasks.

+**Grading:**

+You will be graded by the correctness and delay of your recommendation (from the programs' start to recommend result output), as well as being able to read the updated embedding after a relatively short period of time.